 Because Hashimoto’s thyroiditis can be confused with other medical conditions and be challenging to diagnose, it’s important to see an endocrinology specialist for a timely, accurate diagnosis and appropriate treatment.

 Why Choose Cooper to Diagnose and Treat Hashimoto’s Thyroiditis

 With 10 board-certified endocrinologists, Cooper is home to South Jersey’s largest and most comprehensive team of Hashimoto’s thyroiditis experts.
 They also serve as faculty at Cooper Medical School at Rowan University—testament to the high level of advanced expertise available here.
 Count on us for:

 - The latest knowledge about Hashimoto’s thyroiditis treatments, including treating hypothyroidism during pregnancy

 - A multidisciplinary team approach to care— Because Hashimoto’s disease can affect multiple body systems, including the heart, digestion and cognition, effective care can require many specialists.
-As an academic medical center, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.
+As an academic health system, Cooper has experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.

 Hashimoto’s thyroiditis causes and risk factors